-Denise Skeen ("Denise1"), along with Cheryl Hanzlik, Alethea Skeen, and Rowan Skeen (collectively "Respondents"), also frequent the Clinic.
+Alethea Skeen ("Alethea1"), along with Cheryl Hanzlik, Denise Skeen, and Rowan Skeen (collectively "Respondents"), also frequent the Clinic.
 Their purported purpose is to counter Petitioner's efforts and offer support for those entering the Clinic.

 Petitioner and Respondents had several encounters that led Petitioner to file petitions for orders of protection in the Chancery Court against all four women in January 2020.
-She alleged, as pertinent to this appeal, that Denise harassed her by shouting at her through a bullhorn, following her along the sidewalk, standing directly in her face, stepping on her feet, repeatedly touching her and her signage, telling her to go away, issuing verbal insults that were sexual in nature, kicking her sign into the street, and shouting while she attempted to pray.
+She alleged, as pertinent to this appeal, that Alethea stalked her by physically and verbally harassing her, blaring sirens in her face, and shadowing her along the sidewalk.